 It depends.
-Our system-wide patient safety measures include a tiered system of color-coded visitation levels in order to create more flexibility in visitation as conditions allow.
-Under this system, visitation may be determined by current COVID-19 conditions, where the patient is receiving treatment and the COVID-19 status of the patient.
+Our System-wide patient safety measures include a tiered system of color-coded visitation levels in order to create more flexibility in visitation as conditions allow.
+Under this system, visitation may be determined by current COVID-19 conditions, where the patient is receiving treatment, and whether the patient is suspected or confirmed to have COVID-19.

 At the Yellow, Orange and Red Levels, visitation is restricted, but there are some designated exceptions, including:

 - For a hospitalized child

 - For patients in active labor or scheduled for delivery

 - For patients with disabilities